CloversChemistry/CloversChemistry.github.io/_pages/research_new/graduate_research.md

 ---
-## Introduction
-This page details my graduate research and project experience at Western Washington University.
-Click on the relative buttons to learn more or 'Return to top' to return to the Table of Contents. <br><br> Please note, on mobile, some embedded pdfs may be unavailable.

 ## Research Summary
 The majority of my thesis work involved the conversion of allylsilanes into 3-silylfluorohydrins using a sequence of epoxidation and then treatment with HF TEA.
 This was followed by functionalion of the fluorohydrins and performing a Tamao-Fleming oxidation on the silicon to yield a more synthetically versatile material.
 Additionally, we discovered that a fluorine-silicon _gauche_ effect was present through performing computation studies, NMR analysis, and X-ray crystallography.